-15. Sign up for text or email coupons to save on back-to-school clothes.
+15. Sign up for text or email coupons to save on back-to-school items.

 Make sure you’ve signed up for all of these text and email coupons before you start back-to-school shopping, even if you’re buying school supplies online.

-- H&M: Join H&M’s free loyalty program and get 10% off your next purchase.
+- H&M: Join H&M’s free loyalty program and get 10% off your next purchase, plus $5 in rewards.

 - Gap: Sign up for Gap emails for a 25% off coupon (scroll to the bottom of the page to sign up if you don’t get a popup to register).

 - Kohl’s: Sign up for Kohl’s emails and get 15% off.

 - Macy’s: Create a Macy’s profile and get 25% off your next order.

 - The Children’s Place: Sign up for The Children’s Place text alerts and get 20% off.